Linguistics Professor Deborah Tannen Elected to the American Academy of Arts and Sciences

 Elizabeth Zsiga, chair of linguistics, says that she and the department are “thrilled to congratulate our colleague on this well-deserved honor.”

-“Deborah Tannen’s work has been groundbreaking in the academic discipline of Discourse Analysis, but she also models for all of us how the results of linguistic study can be made accessible, can inform our public discourse, and can improve the lives of people outside academia,” Zsiga explains.
+“Deborah Tannen’s work has been groundbreaking in the academic discipline of Discourse Analysis, but she also models for all of us how the results of the linguistic study can be made accessible, can inform our public discourse, and can improve the lives of people outside academia,” Zsiga explains.
 “Conversation is central to Linguistics, but also to our everyday lives, and Deborah Tannen’s work has been uniquely successful in making that connection.”